-- 2 Tablespoons olive oil
+- 3 tablespoons extra virgin olive oil

-- 1 1/2 teaspoons ground cumin
+- 1 tablespoon ground cumin

-- 1 Tablespoon ground coriander
+- 1 tablespoon ground coriander

-- 2 1/2 teaspoons salt
+- 2 to 2½ teaspoons kosher salt

-- 2 1/2 cups dried split red lentils
+- 2½ cups dried split red lentils

 - Adjust the taste for salt and continue to simmer until the soup becomes fairly thick, like pea soup, an additional 10 to 15 minutes.